ashwinreddy/blog/_notes/Public/People/Julius Caesar.md

 ---
-title: "Julius Caesar"
+title: "julius caesar"
 feed: hide
 ---

-Julius Caesar was a Roman general.

-He was influenced by [[Alexander the Great]].
+julius caesar was a roman general. he was influenced by [[alexander the great]].